pvavra/temp-ipsy/docs/open-science/research-data-management/bids.md

     The essential parts of the script that you need to modify are the **keys** and the actual **heuristics**:

     - **Keys:** In the `dicominfo.tsv` (you can find it in `.heudiconv`) file you find the exact naming of the dicom files, you need to go through the list of files and decide which of them are important for your analysis.
-Once you have made your decision, you can create the proper keys by following the naming conventions explained in the [BIDS tutorial](https://bids-standard.github.io/bids-starter-kit/folders_and_files/files.html)
+Once you have made your decision, you can create the proper keys by following the naming conventions explained in the [BIDS tutorial](https://bids-standard.github.io/bids-starter-kit/folders_and_files/files.html).
+The keys create the BIDS compliant file names and the structure.

         Assume you have a T1 weighted image, you need to create a proper key for it: